carbon-language/carbon-lang/docs/design/generics/terminology.md

 ### Internal impl

-A type that implements an interface _internally_, has all the named members of the interface as named members of the type.
+A type that implements an interface _internally_ has all the named members of the interface as named members of the type.
 This means that the members of the interface may be accessed as either
 [unqualified or qualified members](#qualified-an-unqualified-member-names).

 ### External impl

-In contrast, a type that implements an interface _externally_, does not include the named members of the interface in the type.
+In contrast, a type that implements an interface _externally_ does not include the named members of the interface in the type.
 The members of the interface are still implemented by the type, though, and so may be accessed using the [qualified names](#qualified-an-unqualified-member-names) of those members.

-## Qualified an unqualified member names
+## Qualified and unqualified member names

 A qualified member includes both the name of the interface defining the member and the name of the member.
 So if `String` implements `Comparable` which has a